mozilla/extension-workshop/src/content/documentation/publish/source-code-submission.md

 If you need to provide it, matching source code must be attached to every extension version.
 :::

 Code submission process happens after the add-on validation step.
+The maximum file size for source code files is 200MB.

 ![Upload sources screenshot](/assets/img/publish/upload-process-sources.png)